 Everyone Thursday, all day 10 AM – 9 PM

 Tuesday, Wednesday, Friday, Saturday – 10 AM to 5 PM

-Thursday – 10 AM to 9 PM (Free to all on Thursday, 5 to 9 PM)
+Thursday – 10 AM to 9 PM (General admission is free all day.)

 Sunday – Noon to 5 PM

 This route is via Interstate 40 West: Take exit 279B to N.C.
 State Route 147 North, Durham Freeway.
 Continue on Durham Freeway and take Exit 14, Swift Avenue.
 Turn LEFT onto Swift Avenue.
 Continue for about one quarter mile to Campus Drive.
 Turn RIGHT onto Campus Drive.
 One block after Oregon Street, turn LEFT into the museum parking lot.